 In yesterday's blog post from the Law Office of Bryan Fagan, we introduced a topic that I hope will be helpful to just about all of you.
-That is, I wanted to share some basic tips to improve your chances at a successful divorce that can immediately be implemented by you.
+That is, I wanted to share some essential tips to improve your chances at a successful divorce that you can immediately implement.
 These are not hints that will take a great deal of study or thought to build upon.
-Rather, they are basic pieces of wisdom that I have gathered from other people, clients, and my own experiences.
+Instead, they are essential pieces of wisdom that I have gathered from other people, clients, and my own experiences.
 You should not need to ponder these too deeply.
 Just read them and apply them to your own life and your divorce case.

 Your attorney should be willing and able to represent you and advocate for your rights in a courtroom if called upon to do so.
-The end goal should not be a courtroom showdown with your opposing party, but if it comes to that your attorney should be ready to go.
-This means preparing for trial or a temporary orders hearing at the beginning of your case but being willing to work towards a settlement of the issues before litigation is necessary.
+The end goal should not be a courtroom showdown with your opposing party, but if it comes to that, your attorney should be ready to go.
+This means preparing for trial or a temporary orders hearing at the beginning of your case but being willing to settle the issues before litigation is necessary.

-Let's assume that you have a fairly standard divorce case.
-You have a wife, two children, a house with a mortgage and some retirement accounts.
+Let's assume that you have a reasonably standard divorce case.
+You have a wife, two children, a house with a mortgage, and some retirement accounts.
 What do you need to do to best help yourself avoid the uncertainty of a temporary orders hearing or trial?
 First, you need to identify your goals.
-If you start your divorce without knowing your goals or where you want your case to go then you are at a distinct disadvantage compared to your spouse.
-Talk to your attorney about your goals and he or she can direct you further.
+If you start your divorce without knowing your goals or where you want your case to go, you are at a distinct disadvantage compared to your spouse.
+Talk to your attorney about your goals, and they can direct you further.

 The simple truth is that your divorce is complicated.
-More complicated than you give it credit for and more complicated than a judge is likely to understand over a couple of days (or less) of a trial.
-As much as you hope that the judge in your case understands the facts and circumstances, it is unlikely that he or she will know as much about your case as would be needed to come to a fair and accurate decision.
+It is more complex than you give it credit for and more complex than a judge is likely to understand over a trial a couple of days (or less).
+As much as you hope that the judge in your case understands the facts and circumstances, it is unlikely that they will know as much about your case as would be needed to come to a fair and accurate decision.

 Don't assume that you will remember everything that you think of or that you'll get to a pen later on in the day.
-Using the notes application on your cell-phone is not a bad way to start to take simple notes.
+Using the notes application on your cell phone is not the wrong way to take simple notes.
 You can even email thoughts to your attorney if you believe that they are essential to your case.
 I am not recommending that you email your attorney every thought of yours related to your divorce.
-This will become burdensome for your attorney and costly for you, as your attorney will likely bill you each time he or she reads one of your emails.
+This will become burdensome for your attorney and costly for you, as your attorney will likely bill you each time they read one of your emails.

-Your attorney can utilize this calendar or journal of dates when building a case for trial or for preparing to negotiate at mediation.
-These present-sense memories of important events are a lot more trustworthy than your recollections that occurred months or years after the fact.
+Your attorney can utilize this calendar or journal of dates when building a case for trial or preparing to negotiate at mediation.
+These present-sense memories of significant events are a lot more trustworthy than your recollections that occurred months or years after the fact.
 Do not rely on your memory to build a divorce case.
-Make the effort to document, journal and calendar important events and then move on from there.
+Make an effort to document, journal, and calendar important events and then move on from there.

 What's the fight going to cost you?

 Is the juice worth the squeeze?
 In other words, was it all worth it?
 Ultimately you are paying money to get a divorce.
-There are emotional aspects to divorce but there are also financial aspects.
-Every issue that you fight on with your spouse is going to end up costing you in attorney's fees.
-I am not here to tell you that you shouldn't fight for the issues that are important to you or that you should just lay down in your divorce whenever you are challenged by your spouse.
+There are emotional aspects to divorce, but there are also financial aspects.
+Every issue that you fight on with your spouse will end up costing you attorney's fees.
+I am not here to tell you that you shouldn't fight for the critical issues or that you should just lay down in your divorce whenever your spouse challenges you.

-However, some things just don't make sense from you to fight over about.
-When it comes to financial issues you need to make sure that there is enough in the way of margins to justify what you are fighting about.
-If you believe that a chair in your living room is your separate property then you need to address that with your attorney.
-However, your attorney will let you know that unless you have the evidence necessary to prove that it is your separate property then you may not want to spend the money in attorney's fees trying to argue this point.
+However, some things don't make sense for you to fight over.
+When it comes to financial issues, you need to ensure that there are enough margins to justify what you are fighting about.
+If you believe that a chair in your living room is your separate property, then you need to address that with your attorney.
+However, your attorney will let you know that unless you have the evidence necessary to prove that it is your separate property, then you may not want to spend the money in attorney's fees trying to argue this point.

-Likewise, if you are a parent you may be willing to push yourself to fight for primary custody of your children.
-Your basis for wanting this may be reasonable and you can always point to being willing to do whatever it takes for your kids, but sometimes your chances of success are so low that you would not be justified in wanting to push for being named primary managing conservator.
-This is especially true if you are a parent who has not played an active role in raising your child.
-There is no judgment in my message when I tell you that unless you have the facts to back up your push for primary conservatorship you should not attempt to do so.
+Likewise, if you are a parent, you may be willing to push yourself to fight for primary custody of your children.
+Your basis for wanting this may be reasonable, and you can always point to being ready to do whatever it takes for your kids.
+Still, sometimes your chances of success are so low that you would not be justified in wanting to push for being named primary managing conservator.
+This is especially true if you are a parent who has not actively raised your child.
+There is no judgment in my message when I tell you that you should not attempt to do so unless you have the facts to back up your push for primary conservatorship.

 These are the sort of topics that we will be discussing in tomorrow's blog post from the Law Office of Bryan Fagan.
-I want to mention topics like these because it is a focus of our law office to share with you all information that can impact your case, both negatively and positively.
-At our core, our attorneys will look for every opportunity to teach you about the law so that you are better able to make decisions about your case and your life.
-Thank you for your time and consideration today and we hope that you will join us again on our blog tomorrow.
+I want to mention issues like these because it is the focus of our law office to share with you all information that can impact your case, both negatively and positively.
+At our core, our attorneys will look for every opportunity to teach you about the law so that you can better make decisions about your case and your life.
+Thank you for your time and consideration today, and we hope you will join us again on our blog tomorrow.

 Questions about divorce or family law?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the material that was presented in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultations six days a week here in our office.
-These consultations are a great opportunity for you to receive direct feedback about your specific circumstances and to have your questions answered.
+If you have any questions about the material presented in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
+Our licensed family law attorneys offer free-of-charge consultations six days a week here in our office.
+These consultations are an excellent opportunity for you to receive direct feedback about your specific circumstances and to have your questions answered.